 An HTML element looks something like this:

 Anyone can view a webpage's HTML by viewing the source of that webpage.
-If you right click on this page, for example, and select "View Page Source", you can see the HTML that the browser is reading in order to display the page that you see.
+If you right click on this page, for example, and select "View Page Source", you can see the HTML that the browser is interpreting in order to display the page that you see.

 CSS is commonly used alongside HTML to improve the visual aspects of a webpage.
 Our CSS tutorial explains more about using CSS with HTML to separate a website's content from its design.